michaldarda/til/README.md

 #### `insert/2` return values

-When you call `Ecto.Repo.insert/2` you can't expect to return either `{:ok, struct}` or `{:error, error}.
+When you call `Ecto.Repo.insert/2` you can't expect to return either `{:ok, struct}` or `{:error, error}`.
 In case of connection connection failures/non existing table/DB errors Ecto will raise an exception.

 From Ecto docs: